j0st/PoliticalLLM/README.md

 MANIFESTO_PROJECT_API_KEY=""
 ```

 Testing can be done in a new Python file or in the existing `main.py`.
-After importing the LLM class from this project, you can create an instance with the desired LLM and call the ideology test methods.
-Possible arguments and explanations can be found here.
+After importing the LLM class from this project, you can create an instance with the desired LLM and call the ideology test methods. <b>Parameters values and explanations can be found below</b>.
 ```python
 # main.py